The evolution of interactive web development has complicated the distinction between good old websites and trending web apps.

 -

 Search optimization options.
 Both websites and web apps can be SEO optimized.
 This means that you can boost your online presence with SEO keyword insights and be discovered by millions of users searching for information, products, or services.
+By focusing on indexing web pages effectively, you ensure they are discoverable by search engines like Google, allowing them to appear in relevant search results.

 Website advantages